-Huelgas gold-winning time was 2:04.34 in 2015 hence an improvement in overall time by some 5 minutes.
+Huelgas’s gold-winning time was 2:04.34 in 2015 hence an improvement in overall time by some 5 minutes.

-Kim won in 2:11.14 a big improvement in time while Claire time was 2:18.58, Irene Chong took Bronze in 2:25.44 for Malaysia.
+Kim won in 2:11.14, a big improvement in time, while Claire’s time was 2:18.58; Irene Chong took Bronze in 2:25.44 for Malaysia.
 Chong was fourth in Singapore 2 years ago.

 Last 2015 SEA Games Adorna 2:13.08 and Kim 2:14.26.

-Adorna crowns herself SEA Games Triathlon Champion
+Adorna crowns herself SEA Games Triathlon Champion Triathlon Philippines

 Jun 6, 2015

-Marie Claire Adorna, ended the gold medal drought for the Philippines crowning herself Queen of the SEA Games Triathlon.
+Marie Claire Adorna ended the gold medal drought for the Philippines, crowning herself Queen of the SEA Games Triathlon.

-Adorna time of 2:13.08 was a new Philippine Record, Mangorbang ran 2:14.26 Personal best, and Sanruthai Arunsiri of Thailand was a well beaten third in 2:22.08.
-Claire is now targetting the Rio Olympics.
+Adorna time of 2:13.08 was a new Philippine Record, Mangorbang ran 2:14.26 Personal best, and Sanruthai Arunsiri of Thailand was a well-beaten third 2:22.08.
+Claire is now targeting the Rio Olympics.

-A wonderful achievement for TRAP and its hard working President Tom Carrasco who is also the POC Chairman.
+A wonderful achievement for TRAP and its hard-working President Tom Carrasco, who is also the POC Chairman.

-2014, February Batang Pinoy Triathlon Results
+2014, February Batang Pinoy Triathlon Philippines Results